 Structural movement

 Repair category 1

-Notes Evidence of previous structural movement was noted in the form of distortion and cracking to external elevations.
-On the basis of our single, limited inspection, the movement appears to be historic with no evidence of recent significant movement apparent.
+Notes Evidence of settlement/movement has affected the building reflected by sloping to internal floors and cracking/distortion to external walls.
+On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.